atnetws/fail2ban-log4j/README.md

 # fail2ban-log4j
-fail2ban filter that catches attacks againts log4j CVE-2021-44228
+fail2ban filter that catches attacks against log4j CVE-2021-44228

 ## Installation
 Copy this file to your fail2ban filter.d directory, which is usually something like